Unheilig

-Unheilig [ˈʊnhaɪ̯lɪç] (German for "Unholy") was a German band that featured a variety of influences, including various pop and electronic styles as well as harder, nihilistic hard rock.
-The band was founded in 1999 and principally consisted of singer Bernd Heinrich "Der Graf" (the Earl) along with various musical partners.
-He was accompanied for live shows with musicians Christoph "Licky" Termühlen, Henning Verlage, and Martin "Potti" Potthoff.
+Unheilig [ˈʊnhaɪ̯lɪç] (German for "Unholy") is a German band that draws from a variety of influences, including various pop and electronic styles as well as heavier, nihilistic hard rock.
+The band was founded in Aachen in 1999 and principally consisted of singer Bernd Heinrich "Der Graf" (the Count) along with various musical partners.
+He was accompanied for live shows by musicians Christoph "Licky" Termühlen, Henning Verlage, and Martin "Potti" Potthoff.
 The group's debut, Phosphor, came out in 2000.

 History

 Early years (1999–2009)

 Bernd Heinrich Graf (a.k.a.
 "Der Graf", "The Count") founded Unheilig in 1999 with Grant Stevens (writer of "Everlasting Friends", a song featured in a German television commercial for Holsten Pilsener beer) and José Alvarez-Brill (Wolfsheim, Joachim Witt, De/Vision).

 Their first single "Sage Ja!"
 (Say Yes!) was released on Bloodline Records in 1999.
 It entered the Deutsche Alternative Charts and became popular in night clubs.
 In February 2001 Unheilig's debut album "Phosphor" was published in Europe.